A huge and dynamic market

 The latest Country Lighting Assessments for 150 countries released by UNEP (the United Nations Environment Programme) and its partners in June 2012 gives details of the economic and environmental benefits of a switch to energy-efficient lights.

 The yearly savings in electricity for a global phase-out of inefficient lights would amount to around 5% of global electricity consumption.
 The construction of 252 large power plants (500 MW each) could be avoided, resulting in savings on unnecessary investments of approximately USD 210 billion.
 Additionally, 490 million tonnes of CO2 emissions a year would be prevented.

-The work done by TC 34 and its SCs in preparing International Standards regarding specifications for lamps, luminaires and all related equipment has been instrumental in helping the industry introduce reliable energy-efficient lights and in bringing countless economic, energy and environmental benefits to the world.
+The work done by many IEC TCs and SCs in preparing International Standards regarding specifications for lamps, luminaires and all related equipment is proving instrumental in helping the industry introduce reliable energy-efficient lights and in bringing countless economic, energy and environmental benefits to the world.